eslint/markdown/rfcs/configure-file-name-from-block-meta.md

 ## Summary

-Allowing code blocks to change the `filename` used in `eslint-plugin-markdown`'s processor using codeblock `meta` text.
+Allowing codeblocks to change the `filename` used in `eslint-plugin-markdown`'s processor using codeblock `meta` text.

 ## Motivation

 Some projects use ESLint `overrides` to run different lint rules on files based on their file name.
-There's no way to respect file name based `overrides` in parsed Markdown blocks right now using `eslint-plugin-markdown`'s parsing.
+There's no way to respect file name based `overrides` in parsed Markdown codeblocks right now using `eslint-plugin-markdown`'s parsing.
-This RFC would allow code blocks to specify a custom file name so that `overrides` can be used more idiomatically.
+This RFC would allow codeblocks to specify a custom file name so that `overrides` can be used more idiomatically.

 ### Real-World Example

 In [`create-typescript-app`](https://github.com/JoshuaKGoldberg/create-typescript-app), `*.json` files _except_ `package.json` files have [`jsonc/sort-keys`](https://ota-meshi.github.io/eslint-plugin-jsonc/rules/sort-keys.html) enabled using [an ESLint config file `overrides`](https://github.com/JoshuaKGoldberg/create-typescript-app/blob/76a75186fd89fc3f66e4c1254c717c28d70afe0d/.eslintrc.cjs#L94).
-However, a code block in a file named `docs/FAQs.md` intended to be a `package.json` is currently given a name like `create-typescript-app/docs/FAQs.md/0_0.jsonc`.
+However, a codeblock in a file named `docs/FAQs.md` intended to be a `package.json` is currently given a name like `create-typescript-app/docs/FAQs.md/0_0.jsonc`.
-Short of hardcoding overrides or disabling the lint rule in the file, there is no way to have the `overrides` apply to the markdown code block.
+Short of hardcoding overrides or disabling the lint rule in the file, there is no way to have the `overrides` apply to the markdown codeblock.

 ## Detailed Design

-This RFC proposes that code blocks be allowed to specify a file path in `meta` with `filename="..."`.
+This RFC proposes that codeblocks be allowed to specify a file path in `meta` (the \`\`\` opening fence) with `filename="..."`.
 Doing so would replace the `filename` provided by `eslint-plugin-markdown`'s `preprocess` method.

 ````md